-Erin Godfrey is assistant professor of Applied Psychology in the Psychology and Social Intervention program in the Steinhardt School of Culture, Development, and Education.
+Erin Godfrey is associate professor of Applied Psychology in the Psychology and Social Intervention program in the Steinhardt School of Culture, Development, and Education.

 She uses theories and methods form social, developmental and community psychology to examine how individuals interact with, understand, and are influenced by the social, economic and political systems in which they are embedded.

 1. Erin’s first line of research involves perceptions and justifications of social and economic hierarchies and the psychological consequences of inequality.
 She examines system justification, critical consciousness, attributions for poverty and wealth, and subjective perceptions of social status among youth and their families.